Codecademy/docs/content/java/concepts/math-methods/terms/tanh/tanh.md

 `num` - value of an angle whose hyperbolic tangent is to be determined

-> Note: The value is generally used in radians.
+> Note: The value is given in radians.

 The return type of the `.tanh()` method is a `double`.